-- EB's Spectrum Enforcement Division will review and investigate a complaint or referral to determine whether it alleges a potential NEPA/NHPA violation under the Communications Act or the Commission's rules.
-An EB investigation is separate from a WTB proceeding. - If a violation is found, EB may: - ▶ Enter into a consent decree with the target of the investigation - Issue NAL/FO with monetary fine
+- EB's Spectrum Enforcement Division will review and investigate a complaint or referral to determine whether it alleges a potential NEPA/NHPA violation under the Communications Act or the Commission's rules. - An EB investigation is separate from any WTB proceeding. - If a violation is found, EB may: - Enter into a consent decree with the target of the investigation, - Issue NAL/FO with monetary fine, or - In rare instances, resolve with non-monetary action.